shakeel-faiz/FF/26-Jun/01-pdb-files.md

 ## Understanding PDB Files: A Crucial Tool for Structural Biology

 In the realm of structural biology, the **Protein Data Bank (PDB)** serves as a valuable resource for scientists and researchers.
 PDB files, the standardized format for storing three-dimensional (3D) structures of proteins and other macromolecules, play a pivotal role in elucidating their atomic coordinates and providing insights into their function.
-In this article, we will delve into the world of PDB files, exploring their significance, structure, and the wealth of knowledge they offer to the scientific community.
+In this article, we will delve into the world of **PDB files**, exploring their significance, structure, and the wealth of knowledge they offer to the scientific community.

 ## What are PDB Files?

-PDB files are plain text files that contain detailed information about the atomic coordinates, bond lengths, angles, and other essential data that define the 3D structure of a macromolecule.
+**PDB files** are plain text files that contain detailed information about the atomic coordinates, bond lengths, angles, and other essential data that define the 3D structure of a macromolecule.
 They are widely used to store and share structural data, ensuring reproducibility and facilitating collaborations among researchers globally.

 ## Structure of a PDB File: